-- ED Strategy 2.1: Coordinate a technology forum to encourage an environment of innovation, build linkages between technology companies with a presence in the community, and attract new technology firms. - ED Strategy 2.2: Implement the City's economic development action plan to ensure consistency with overall community objectives and needs. - ED Strategy 2.3: Implement a business calling and retention program to encourage existing quality businesses to remain and grow in the city. - ED Strategy 2.4: Research the critical employment age group of 20 to 40 years and establish planning and change strategies appropriate to make Alpharetta an attractive place to live.
+- ED Strategy 2.1: Continue to promote a technology forum to encourage an environment of innovation, build linkages between technology companies with a presence in the community, and attract new technology firms. - ED Strategy 2.2: Continue to maintain the City's economic development action plan to ensure consistency with overall community objectives and needs. - ED Strategy 2.3: Implement a business calling and retention program to encourage existing quality businesses to remain and grow in the city. - ED Strategy 2.4: Research the critical employment age group of 20 to 40 years and establish planning and change strategies appropriate to make Alpharetta an attractive place to live.